-For example: You own a furniture business then, a statement of all your outward supplies made for the month of July 2017 needs to filed in August 2017.
+For example, you own a furniture business then, a statement of all your outward supplies made for the month of July 2017 needs to file in August 2017.

 Exceptions: E-Commerce operators, input device distributors, dealers registered under the composition scheme, non-resident dealers and tax deductors.

 It is a statement of inward supplies.
 Here, the receiver taxpayer of the goods and services has to file the return within the given stipulated time period i.e.15th of every month.
 These return filers can accept, modify, reject or keep the invoice filed by the supplier taxpayer in GSTR 1 pending.
 It is auto-populated from the first return filed by the registered taxpayer’s corresponding supplier.